bluecats/bluecats-samples/BleScanner/README.md

 # BLE Scanner Sample (.NET Core)
 A commandline BLE scanner sample, quite similar to the popular `hcitool`.
 The app prints out scanned Bluetooth Low Energy Advertisment packets.
 The format of each line is as follows:
 `{BluetoothAddress} {RSSI} {Advertisment data}`

+If `-l` Loop option is added to command line arguments, BLE RSSI Packets will be forwarded to the Loop Location Engine on port `19111`.
+Loop Location Engine can be running on the localhost or on a remote host.

 ## Requirements
 .NET Core Runtime: [Win](https://www.microsoft.com/net/download/windows/run), [Linux](https://www.microsoft.com/net/download/linux/run), [macOS](https://www.microsoft.com/net/download/macos/run)